Scale out with Ubuntu Server

 Landscape enables you to automate updates and control physical, virtual and cloud servers from a single interface.
 It’s easy to set up and easy to use, giving you the power to manage thousands of machines as easily as you can manage one.

-Juju — service orchestration
+Juju — application modeling

 With the option of a command line or browser-based interface, Juju enables you to deploy entire workloads in just a few clicks.
 It works on public clouds like AWS and HP Cloud, private clouds built on OpenStack and even directly on bare metal, via MAAS.